NTU-CSIE-DSA/hw0-DecksOfCards/statement/prob.md

 1. Move the top card from deck $i$ to the bottom of a temporary deck if deck $i$ isn't empty.
 2. Move the top card from deck $j$ to the bottom of the temporary deck if deck $j$ isn't empty.
-3. If one deck is empty, directory put the other deck to the bottom of the temporary deck.
+3. If one deck is empty, directly put the other deck to the bottom of the temporary deck.
 Otherwise, return to step 1.
 4. Put the temporary deck back to deck $j$

 After all operations, please output the cards in all decks.